Accelize/drm/doc/drm_library_integration.rst

 Modify your application recipe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Edit the recipe of your main application and add the accelizedrm library to the list of dependencies.
+Edit the recipe of your main application and add the libaccelize-drm library to the list of dependencies.

 .. code-block:: bash
     :caption: bash

-    DEPENDS += " accelizedrm "
+    DEPENDS += " libaccelize-drm "

 Modify your application code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~